 What Is Copaxone?

-Copaxone is a brand-name prescription medication of glatiramer acetate, which is used to treat multiple sclerosis (MS) and prevent further relapses of the condition.
-The medication is made up of amino acids and combines them in order to affect the immune system in order to prevent it from attacking the nerves in MS. Although Copaxone is not effective in completely curing multiple sclerosis, it can minimize the incidences of relapses.
+Copaxone is a brand-name prescription medication containing glatiramer acetate.
+It is used to treat multiple sclerosis (MS) and prevent further relapses of the condition.
+The medication is made up of combined amino acids which may help to prevent the immune system from attacking the nervous system in people with MS. Although Copaxone is not effective in completely curing multiple sclerosis, it may minimize the incidences of relapses.

 Who Manufactures Copaxone?